samarpanB/loopback-next/docs/site/Life-cycle.md

 ```

 Observers are sorted using `groupsByOrder` as the relative order.
 If an observer
-is tagged with a group that are not in `groupsByOrder`, it will come before any
+is tagged with a group that is not defined in `groupsByOrder`, it will come
-groups within `groupsByOrder`.
-Such custom groups are also sorted by their names
+before any groups included in `groupsByOrder`.
+Such custom groups are also
-alphabetically.
+sorted by their names alphabetically.

-In the example below, `groupsByOrder` is set to `['g1', 'g2']`.
-Given the
+In the example below, `groupsByOrder` is set to
-following observers:
+`['setup-servers', 'publish-services']`.
+Given the following observers:

-- 'my-observer-1' ('g1')
+- 'my-observer-1' ('setup-servers')
-- 'my-observer-2' ('g2')
+- 'my-observer-2' ('publish-services')
 - 'my-observer-4' ('2-custom-group')
 - 'my-observer-3' ('1-custom-group')